anegg0/gr0wing-hugo/content/posts/2013-12-31-womans-take-long-distance-relationships.md

 Be honest to yourself first.

-Is this the guy I want, or am I only holding on to the &#8220;idea&#8221; of having a relationship because I don&#8217;t want to feel lonely?
+Is this the guy I want, or am I only holding on to the "idea" of having a relationship because I don&#8217;t want to feel lonely?

 Long distance relationships are great intimacy &#8216;camouflagers&#8217;.
 You can keep the illusion of being with someone, while at the same time not really having anything meaningful at all.
-Just the feeling of relief while telling your friends &#8220;I have a boyfriend&#8221;.
+Just the feeling of relief while telling your friends "I have a boyfriend".
-Lots of us tend to &#8220;stick it up&#8221; because we think it is better to be WITH someone, even if it&#8217;s half-assed; than to face loneliness or the pressure of not having someone special in your life.
+Lots of us tend to "stick it up" because we think it is better to be WITH someone, even if it&#8217;s half-assed; than to face loneliness or the pressure of not having someone special in your life.
 To me, I had thrown that conditioning out the window, way long before that.
 I was ready to ask myself those hard questions.

 ## 3-Don&#8217;t be afraid to ask what you want in a relationship &#8211; Kindly